Bran Castle – 5 facts that most tourists don’t know

 3. The secret passage

 The secret passage it’s no longer secret.
-It used to connect first floor of the castle to the third floor. it was an escape tunnel built inside the wall and was used by the castle officers in case of emergency.
+It used to connect first floor of the castle to the third floor.
+This was an escape stairway, hidden inside the wall and was used by the castle officers in case of emergency.